ahmadshalabi/luqma/docs/api/README.md

 **Implementation Notes:**
 - Returns 404 if recipe not found
 - Recipe ID must be a positive integer
-- Currently using mock data (Spoonacular integration pending)
+- Fetches data from Spoonacular API and caches for 1 hour (max 500 recipes, LRU eviction)
 - Includes comprehensive nutrition information with caloric breakdown
 - Provides step-by-step cooking instructions